DigitalPublishingToolkit/sausagemachine/doc/api.md

 	}

-	... converted: files created or modified by auto_convert ... modified: only by this
+	... converted: files created or modified by auto_convert ... modified: modified or newly added files (by this method)

 POST temps/files/delete/:temp/:fn